pipeforce/pipeforce.github.io/docs/guides/forms/020_forms-orientation.md

 You can change this default by configuring `orientation` of the layout in the form configuration.

-To do so, at first you need to add the element `layout` to the form configuration as shown in this example:
+To do so, firstly you need to add the element `layout` to the form configuration as shown in this example:

 ```json
 {